-BBC iPlayer Radio review
+BBC iPlayer Radio for iPhone and iPad review

 Newly introduced, BBC iPlayer Radio brings together the corporation's vast and varied radio output into one dedicated, convenient app for computers, iOS devices and soon Android smartphones and tablets.
 It's a welcome move, complementing the BBC's popular iPlayer player while emphasising audio over visual content.
 The BBC has a lot of audio content to offer - both live and archived via catch-up and podcasts - which clearly can get overlooked in the search for the latest episodes of popular TV shows like EastEnders, Top Gear and Doctor Who.

 BBC iPlayer Radio uses a virtual dial to show a decent range of channels and their current output, offering brief now and next details of each show.
 Click on any to reveal further details, including duration and what similar shows might be available to listen to again.
 In landscape mode you can view a more compact EPG showing all current programming across the main BBC stations.

 Frustratingly, 'All Local Stations' are grouped under 'Find Local Radio,' which defaults to your current location, not ideal if you are hoping to listen to local content from your home town while based elsewhere.
 Disappointingly, the built-in search function failed to find any matching results for either 'BBC Radio Humberside' or simply 'Humberside,' but the station is there, listed under All Local Stations.

 A dedicated Podcast section includes a similar search function or you can browse categories, including Featured, Recently Launched and Browse Stations, which includes archived content but not all content from local radio, nothing for instance currently from BBC Radio Merseyside.
 On the plus side users can set reminders for when favourite or popular shows are next on and even set an alarm to wake up to the sound of music and chat.